learn-co-students/programming_languages-001-prework-web/README.md

 In this lab, you'll be coding your solution in `programming_languages.rb`.
 The `reformat_languages` method takes in an argument of `languages` and the test suite will call it with an argument of the below hash:

- are given a hash where the keys are the styles of the languages and the values are also hashes.
+You are given a hash where the keys are the styles of the languages and the values are also hashes.
 These nested hashes have a key of the name of the language and value of the languages attributes, which is also a hash.
 These inner-most hashes have keys, value pairs of type and type value.
 Take a look:

 ```ruby
 languages = {